 - Start by preparing the berry sauce.
 Place the blackberries and blueberries in a saucepan.
 Add water, Erythritol, vanilla powder and lemon juice.
 Cook over a medium heat until the berries start to soften.
 Take off the heat and mix in the ground or whole chia seeds.

 - Let it sit for 10-15 minutes to thicken.

 Meanwhile, prepare the pancake.
 Set the oven to broil at 200 C / 400 F. Separate the egg whites from the egg yolks.
 Using a fork, mix the egg yolks.

 - Start beating the egg whites on medium-low speed.
 Continue for about 2 minutes until the whites become foamy.
 Then, add the cream of tartar (or apple cider vinegar).
 Add powdered Erythritol, a tablespoon at a time.
 Keep beating until the egg whites create soft peaks.

 - Add the lemon zest and egg yolks and gently fold into the egg whites using a silicon spatula.

 - Sift in the coconut flour and slowly combine with the egg mixture without deflating the egg whites.

 - Spread the pancake batter in a hot skillet greased with ghee (I used an 8-inch skillet).
 Cook on low heat for about 5 minutes until the bottom of the pancake starts to brown.
-Remove from the burner and place in the oven under the broiler for just about 5 minutes.
+Remove from the burner and place in the oven under the broiler for 3-5 minutes or until lightly browned.

 - Serve with the berry sauce on top.
 Reserve the remaining berry sauce for more pancakes - store in an airtight container for up to a week.